Folding QQ-relations and transfer matrix eigenvalues: towards a unified approach to Bethe ansatz for super spin chains: Preliminaries

 where $B=(b_{1},\dots , b_{m} )$, $F=(f_{1},\dots , f_{n} )$.
 In case the tuples $B$ and $F$ are regarded as sets $B=\{b_{1},\dots , b_{m} \}$, $F=\{f_{1},\dots , f_{n} \}$, we assume $b_{1}<\dots < b_{m}$, $f_{1}<\dots < f_{n}$.

 Consider an arbitrary function $f(u)$ of $u \in {\mathbb C}$ (the spectral parameter).
 In this paper we use the following notation for a shift of the spectral parameter: $f^{[a]}=f(u+a \hbar)$ for an additive shift, and $f^{[a]}=f(uq^{a \hbar})$ for a multiplicative shift ($q$-difference), where $a \in {\mathbb C}$.
-Here the unit of the shift $\hbar $ is any non-zero fixed complex number.
+Here the unit of the shift $\hbar $ is a non-zero fixed complex number.
 If there is no shift ($a=0$), $[0]$ is often omitted: $f^{[0]}=f=f(u)$.
+In the following, we mainly use an additive shift with $\hbar=1$.
 Throughout the paper we assume that the deformation parameter $q$ of the quantum affine superalgebras is not a root of unity.